RedisLabs/redislabs-docs/content/rc/databases/monitor-performance.md

          /rc/databases/monitor-performance/
 ---

 Redis Cloud provides a variety of metrics to help you monitor database performance.
-You can view graphs of performance data at any time and receive emails when performance crosses defined threshholds.
+You can view graphs of performance data at any time and receive emails when performance crosses defined thresholds.

 ## View database metrics